manojmanivannan/ApacheSparkEssentials/README.md

 3) Specifies PySpark options `PYSPARK_DRIVER_PYTHON_OPTS="notebook"`

-4) Download winutils hadoop from https://github.com/steveloughran/winutils and save the folder of hadoop somewhere in your PC and load that path in env variables as HADOOP_HOME
+4) Download `winutils.exe` and `hadoop.dll` from https://github.com/steveloughran/winutils and save the folder of hadoop somewhere in your PC and load that path in env variables as HADOOP_HOME
 `$env:HADOOP_HOME = "C:\Users\YOUR_NAME\hadoop"`

 You can apply step 1 through 4 using the GUI on editing system environment variables